obaid147/obaid147/README.md

 - 👋 Hi, I’m @obaid147
 - 👀 I’m interested in Python/Django
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django and DjangoRestFramework
 - 💞️ I’m looking to collaborate on Web Develpoment
 - 📫 How to reach me obaidfayazwani@gmail.com